 Catskills Country Stores Offer Unparalleled Experiences

 Of course, simply reading about our country stores fails to do them justice.
 They have to be seen.
-And while each of us boasts our own vibe and vibrant history, we're threaded together by that primary desire to make visitors feel at home, whether they live down the street or are just walking through the doors for the first time.
+And while each boasts their own vibe and vibrant history, they're threaded together by the primary desire to make visitors feel at home, whether they live down the street or are walking through the doors for the first time.